ueberdosis/tiptap/docs/installation/cdn.md

 </html>
 ```

-You should now see tiptap in your browser.
+You should now see Tiptap in your browser.
 Time to give yourself a pat on the back! :)